Cyber Forensics

 What is Volatile Data?

-There are two types of data collected in Computer Forensics Persistent data and Volatile data.
-Persistent data is that data that is stored on a local hard drive and it is preserved when the computer is OFF.
-Volatile data is any kind of data that is stored in memory, which will be lost when computer power or OFF.
+Forensic analysts collect two types of data in Computer Forensics: Persistent data and Volatile data.
+Persistent data refers to data that users store on a local hard drive and that remains preserved when the computer is OFF.
+Volatile data refers to any kind of data that exists in memory, which users will lose when the computer is powered OFF.

-Volatile data resides in the registry’s cache and random access memory (RAM).
-This investigation of the volatile data is called “live forensics”.
+The registry’s cache and random access memory (RAM) hold volatile data.
+We call this investigation of the volatile data “live forensics”.

 System Information

-It is a system profiler included with Microsoft Windows that displays diagnostic and troubleshooting information related to the operating system, hardware, and software.
+Microsoft Windows includes a system profiler that displays diagnostic and troubleshooting information related to the operating system, hardware, and software.

 We can collect this volatile data with the help of commands.
 All we need is to type this command.